 In the post game interview, Head Coach Rob announced on live TV about their financial struggle for the past months.

 “Just to give you an idea, we are four months walang salary and allowance but we continue to fight.
-Hindi lang ‘yung we fight here sa court, we’re also fighting for life,” Labagala told members of the press on the heels of the victory at the FilOil EcoOil Centre.
+Hindi lang ‘yung we fight here sa court, we’re also fighting for life,” Labagala told members of the press on the heels of the victory.

 “That’s our status.
 If you can only realize and put yourself in our position, how our players are fighting for it going into the game with the baggage na meron kami.
 We play with heart.”